Emotions have a powerful effect on how you feel each day. In fact, if you have asthma, you may notice that your emotions play a part in your symptoms.

 - persistent feeling of sadness

 - aches and pains that have no other explanation

 - feeling restless

 You should also contact your doctor if you experience symptoms of anxiety.
-According to the National Institute of Mental Health, symptoms of generalized anxiety to watch for can include:
+According to the

 - easily fatigued

 - sleep issues, including trouble falling asleep and having a restful night of sleep

 There’s a link between emotions and allergic asthma, even though allergens cause the symptoms of allergic asthma.
 You may notice your allergic asthma symptoms get worse during times of strong emotions.